 In 1971, the Port of New York Authority (PONYA or Port Authority), which was later renamed The Port Authority of New York and New Jersey (PANYNJ or Port Authority), established guidelines for all types of modifications that were to be made to any of their facilities, including the World Trade Center (WTC).
 As shown in Sec.
 2.1 of this chapter, these guidelines evolved through the years.
 Standards for structural integrity inspection and architectural and structural design guidelines and specifications were also issued by PANYNJ and are discussed in Secs.
 2.2 and 2.3, respectively.
 In addition, the PANYNJ commissioned facility condition surveys at regular intervals for WTC 1, 2, and 7.
 These surveys reported on the condition of the buildings, including the structural systems, and included recommendations for any necessary repairs or upgrading.
 Discussion on these reports can be found in Chapter 3 of this report.
-Periodic inspections of the structural systems were also performed under the Structural Integrity Inspection (SII) Program for WTC 1 and WTC 2, the details of which can also be found in Chapter 3.
+Periodic inspection (SII) Program for WTC 1 and WTC 2, the details of which can also be found in Chapter 3.
 The following discussion focuses on the guidelines for inspection, repair, and modifications to the structural systems for WTC 1, 2, and 7.